+Include hyperlink

+https://evan-canfield.shinyapps.io/SE_US_Electricity_Generation/

 Section 1

-Since the early part of the last decade, total electricity generation has remained relatively steady in the United States.
+From the early part of the last decade, total electricity generation has remained relatively steady in the United States.
 What has changed is the manner in which it is generated.
 Renewable energy sources for electricity generation such as solar, wind, and hydroelectric through the use of photovoltaics and turbines technologies, have increased in use accounting for over 16% on a national level.
 Alternatively, generation from nuclear sources and fossil fuels such as coal, natural gas, and oil continue to dominate the power landscape.
 In the United States, coal was the major source power, accounting for over half the total of electricity generation at the start of the century, according to the U.S. Energy Information Administration (EIA).
 Since then, coal use has dropped dramatically to just under 30% of the total generation.
 Due to advances of fracking, which in turn have unlocked resources from shale deposits all around the country, natural gas has taken its place as the leader in the U.S. at 32%.

 In the Southeast region of the United States, the changes in electricity generation between renewable and fossil fuels/nuclear sources have not kept pace with the rest of the country.
 By the end of 2017, renewable energy sources account for just over 6% of the region’s electricity, which is just a slight increase from 2001.
 While the region as a whole continues to rely heavily on fossil and nuclear sources, each state within the Southeast tells a different story.